-There are tentatively scheduled 8 graded homework assignments throughout the semester.
+There are tentatively scheduled 7 graded homework assignments throughout the semester.
 You must show your work for all homework problems; do not just write the final answer.
 Policy regarding homework assignments is: late homework will not be accepted (no excuses).
-I understand that illness and other unplanned emergencies may pop up during the semester, and so I will drop your three lowest homework scores.
+I understand that illness and other unplanned emergencies may pop up during the semester, and so I will drop your two lowest homework scores.
 I highly recommend that you save these "freebies" until you really need to use them!
-More details on homework assignments including required format are posted on Carmen.
+More details on homework assignments including required format are posted in the Homework module on Carmen.
+Homework must be submitted in hardcopy (not e-mailed).